Posts Tagged ‘drinks’

 After fully blended, let sit in fridge 12-24 hours for flavors to blend.
 Even longer is better.

 Many years ago, my wife and I visited the Amalfi coast, and we spent several nights on the beautiful island of Capri.
-On our last night, we dined at the legendary Grand Hotel Quisisana, and our incredible meal ended with a glass of the most delicious limoncello I had ever had.
+On our last night, we dined at the Grand Hotel Quisisana, and our meal ended with a glass of the most delicious limoncello I’d ever had.

-I asked the waiter if it was possible to get the recipe of the limoncello, and he made a big deal about the fact that the recipe was a “secret.”
+I asked the waiter if it was possible to get the recipe of the limoncello, and he made a big deal about the recipe being a “secret.”
 Though disappointed, I understood, and I left Capri thinking that I would never taste that limoncello again.

 Two weeks later, now back at home, I was reading the latest issue of Conde Nast Traveler, and there in black and white, was the Quisisana limoncello recipe!
 WTF?

-My twist on the recipe: instead of lemons, use grapefruit.
+My twist on the recipe: instead of lemons, I use grapefruit.
 I’ve tried other citrus, too, like oranges, but grapefruit-cello is fantastic!

 Ingredients:

-4 lbs lemons, zest only
+4 lbs lemons or grapefruit, zest only

 2 750-ml bottles 100 proof vodka (I prefer Absolut)